rachelliacs/rachelliacs/README.md

 ### 🌱 Challenges that I’m currently challenging myself:
 Since I am now in 2nd grade of senior high school, I decided to take this time focusing on feeding more knowledge to myself.
 I set a couple self-challenges in order to push myself more further.
+* Spending my free time for more useful things, like reading books.
+* Avoid the over using social media.
+* 🔜

 Do ⭐ my repository if you find my project interesting, at least your star could make someone's day.